About Camp Kesem:

 Camp Kesem provides a safe, supportive and exciting overnight camp experience for children who have a parent who is currently in treatment for cancer, is in remission from cancer or who has died from cancer.
 Campers have the unique opportunity to build friendships and gain strength from peers facing similar challenges.

 - To build a supportive community for Orange County families coping with cancer by creating the week of Camp Kesem and camp reunions.

 - To empower students to participate in community service by providing leadership positions, organizational roles, and opportunities to work directly or indirectly with children who has/had a parent with cancer.

 About Camp Kesem at UCI:

-This year, UCI is happy to welcome Camp Kesem to our campus and can’t wait to make a life-changing experience for our counselors, campers, and families.
-We are very excited to announce that our VERY FIRST camp this year will be hosted at Angeles Crest Christian Camp from August 10th-15th, 2014!
+This year, UC Irvine is happy to welcome Camp Kesem to our campus for a second year and can’t wait to make a life-changing experience for our counselors, campers, and families.
+We are very excited to announce that our second camp this year will be hosted at Angeles Crest Christian Camp from August 9th-14th, 2015!
 We hope to see you all there!